Posted on behalf of Phillips Law Group on Mar 26, 2010 in Class Action Lawsuits

 Regardless of what decision is made, anyone who has been harmed because of driving a defective Toyota should still take the step of contacting a Toyota recall lawyer.

 As of this writing, the number of claims against Toyota is enormous, and all indications are that it will continue to grow.
 Attorneys for the troubled company stated that they could face as many as 138 class action lawsuits and at least another 97 individual claims for personal injury.
 The vast majority of these claims appear to be seeking compensation for damages suffered as a result of defective accelerator pedals that led to uncontrolled and unexpected acceleration when these pedals became stuck in an improper position.

 Toyota attorneys want the case/cases to be tried in Los Angeles, where Toyota has its corporate headquarters in the United States.
 However, several plaintiffs' attorneys have asked for the venue to be in such locations as Kentucky, where Toyota has a large manufacturing plant and Louisiana, New Jersey, Ohio, South Carolina, New York among other locations.

 One potential problem with consolidating the cases, however, is that some of the claims are not that the accelerator pedals simply stuck near the floor, but that faulty electronic throttle controls were actually the problem.
 In addition, some are alleging that Toyota knew about this problem for more than a decade and covered it up for fear of exactly what's happening presently.

 If you or someone you love has been harmed by driving a defective Toyota, you need to take action while these cases are building.
-Contact the Toyota recall lawyers at Phillips Law Group today to schedule a free initial consultation.
+Contact a personal injury lawyer in Phoenix at Phillips Law Group today to schedule a free initial consultation.